Tsuga heterophylla: Etymology

-The Latin species name means 'variable leaves'.
+The Latin heterophylla in the species name means 'variable leaved'.

 Distribution and habitat

 Tsuga heterophylla is native to the northwest coast of North America, with its northwestern limit on the Kenai Peninsula, Alaska, and its southeastern limit in northern Sonoma County, California.

 The species often grows on coarse woody debris such as nurse logs and cut stumps.

 The species is an integral component of Pacific Northwest forests west of the Coast Ranges, where it is a climax species.
 It is also an important timber tree throughout the region, along with many of its large coniferous associates.
 The species is closely associated with temperate rainforests, and most of its range is less than 100 km from the Pacific Ocean.
 Valleys it can be found in usually receive at least 80 cm of rain annually.
 It mostly grows at low altitudes, from sea level to 600 m.
-In western Washington, it can be found up to elevations of 1070 m.
+In western Washington, it can be found up to elevations of at least 3500 ft.
 The species can also be found in humid areas of mountains further inland, where western white pine is normally dominant.
 For example, in the Columbia Mountains in and around southeastern British Columbia and northern Idaho, it grows up to 1500 m, particularly on north-facing slopes.
 In the interior part of its range in Idaho, it can be found up to 1800 m.

 It has naturalised in some parts of Great Britain and New Zealand—not so extensively as to be considered an invasive species, but as an introduced one.